8 DIY Moisturiser Recipes That Give You Naturally Glowing Skin

 The thing about over-the-counter moisturisers is that they have an array of harmful chemicals, which are linked to many side effects.
 People with sensitive skin types are more likely to suffer from these.
 I know what I’m talking about since it’s my skin’s sensitivity that pushed me to the realm of homemade moisturisers.

 Keep on reading to get acquainted with my DIY homemade moisturisers.
 They are easy to prepare, all-natural, and quick to make!
 What more could you ask for?

 Begin by melting the coconut oil.
 Next, place the jar into a receptacle filled with warm water.
 Incorporate the other ingredients, and mix until they’re evenly combined.
 After the coconut oil is solidified, you’ll have created your handmade moisturiser that has an abundance of health benefits.

 Now, I will share with you what I love about this recipe.
 For starters, coconut oil is highly recommended for its fantastic nourishing features.
 At the same time, it has antibacterial, antimicrobial, and anti-fungal properties, which means that it behaves similarly to an antioxidant.
 Also, because it is rich in vitamin E, it repairs and invigorates the skin.
-It protects skin from cracking and premature wrinkling, while keeping it smooth and toned.
+It protects the skin from cracking and premature wrinkling while keeping it smooth and toned.
 Find out more about its effects on the skin here.